 Of course, the battle lines bleed into each other in unpredictable ways as believers must live within the secular culture they profess to despise and must inevitably by co-opted by its materialistic enticements, particularly since the culture is so saturated with anti-authoritarianism.
 But perhaps the single greatest temptation to compromise lies in both sides’ elevation of sincere belief as the measure of truth and goodness.
 The content of their beliefs certainly differs.
 But the sanctity of private belief is a surprising point of contact between pre- and postmodernists, and that agreement has elevated belief’s power high in popular cultures, far higher than the authority of denominational religion.

 We see these defenders of two opposing systems of warrant arguing in the public square, passionately defending their beliefs.
 But why should anyone listen or consider their arguments?
 Their beliefs, even their use of the term, convey not a position but a preference, an assent rather than an argument.
-Our beliefs, like our tastes, must remain always our own.
+Our beliefs, like our tastes, must remain always our own because the defining quality of belief must always be desire just as the defining quality of authority must always be trust.
 By their own terms, these disputants cannot change minds.
 The strident believer in God’s inner light may loudly declaim but can hardly convince, and in an atmosphere of such mistrust could hardly hope to engender the trust necessary to accept even her personal authority.
 Today’s religious prophets and the cults they inspire are regarded more as curiosities than as possibilities for moral commitment.
 The equally ardent believer in postmodernism’s virtual circle considers her beliefs the fruit of her identity, fundamentally alien to those of different experience (see “What Is the Virtual Circle?”).
 One might ask in respect of such futility why believers of either stripe even bother declaiming in the forum at all.

 They do so because they cannot help themselves.
 Despite themselves, the opposing sides are heirs to a tradition that not only regards the individual as the root of political power but as its master and judge.
 It is this small space of sanity between two vociferous opponents that may still prevail in the current climate.
 The American founders were modernists.
 Memories seared by the horrors of religious beliefs in violent contention, they scrambled to find a new consensual warrant that might suppress the power of belief and replace the erosion of authority in public life.
 They were the inheritors of an intellectual crisis that had forged a working alternative to authority.
 Reason and closely examined experience framed their search.
 These elevated the individual above the community in deciding for herself the goods she should pursue.
 This glorification of individual conscience lies at the heart of modernism.
 But the founders teased out from that autonomy the common thread upon which they knit all their hopes for a novel experiment in self-government.
 They considered reason prior to and therefore directive of experience rather than formed by it (see “The Tyranny of Rationality”).
 Our reasoning capacity, they claimed, was universal and common and within its scope the shape and structure of political life would be intentionally fabricated from the stuff of our varied experience by the power of individuals’ preferential freedom.
 Public goods, they argued, could not be deduced from the private beliefs of individuals any more than it could from the dictates of prelates.
 They had to be negotiated in the public square as alternatives appealing to the common reasoning of citizens.